 As more clinical trials adopt decentralised elements successfully and technology advances even further, the number of home-based trials is going to increase – and along with this, so will participants’ expectations.
 It’s time to make sure you’re ready.

 Why Is The Health Industry Reluctant To Embrace Decentralisation?

 Up until now, the adoption of decentralised trials has been slow – and it’s easy to understand why.
 Healthcare is a highly regulated industry, which means professionals tend to be risk-averse and change at the top level can feel extremely difficult.

-However, the COVID-19 pandemic has significantly shifted the landscape, at least for the short-term.
 If the pharmaceutical industry is to continue progressing with drug development, the traditional site-centric clinical trial model needs to evolve.

 Encouragingly, regulators appear to support decentralisation.
 Sponsors will understandably want to receive clear guidance from regulatory bodies before progressing with developing new technologies and processes, as they need to be sure they can implement them.

 Additional challenges or barriers that sponsors may face when it comes to trial decentralisation are:

 - Finding new technology vendors and approving them in a timely way so as not to delay trials